 In the last few weeks, we received a number of questions from our readers about Christmas in Venice.
-Especially, what to eat in Venice for Christmas Eve and Day.
-What a typical festive dinner consists of and how many courses you can expect.
-We found that guests were looking especially forward to eating traditional menus, but they are difficult to make out in the luxurious selection Venetian restaurants now offer.
+Especially, on what to eat in Venice on Christmas Eve and Christmas Day and Boxing Day.
+So this post talks about the dishes a Venetian Christmas Dinner consists of.

-By now, Venetians have taken up the world-wide custom to celebrate Christmas and New Year as the most festive time of the year.
-It wasn’t like that in the 1990s, though.
-Venice since then has been building a culinary Christmas tradition of its own, based on the simple dishes (di magro) eaten in the not-so-far past.
-We still haven’t arrived at the end of this path, though, and we’ll see how this Venetian Christmas Tradition continues developing.
-You can still see traces of the simple Christmas of the past all around in Venice, like in the picture below of Calle Canonica next to Piazza San Marco, when seasonal vegetables and herbs and also winter artichokes (!) went into simple dishes, and even focaccia!
+By now, Venetians are embracing the world-wide custom to celebrate Christmas and New Year.
+It wasn’t like that in the 1990s when I was a child: Venice since then has been building culinary Christmas traditions, and some of these dishes are still based on the simple dishes (piatti di magro) eaten on Christmas Eve only 20 years ago.
+You can still see traces of past Christmases of the past all around Venice, like in the picture below of Calle Canonica next to Piazza San Marco, when seasonal vegetables and herbs and also winter artichokes (!) went into simple dishes, and even focaccia!

 But one thing hasn’t changed over the past 20 years: Christmas Eve in Venice smells of citrus fruit and red salads.
 Radicchio and fragrant bergamot.
-Colors in line with the table decorations you will encounter these days, and the sea of red euphorbia – stella di Natale plants.
+Colors in line with the table decorations and the sea of red euphorbia – stella di Natale plants.

 Cold appetizers.
-Your dinner in Venice will probably start with an aperitivo and a plate of hors d’oevres which might be fish salad served in tiny glasses and colorful salads, for example, made from cooked red beets, anchovies, endive and rosolia (herb) salad.
-Usually, oven-warm bread is served in a basket, including bread flavored with dried tomatoes, oregano and olives.
-As side dishes, you’ll often get a dip made from fresh cream, or a Venetian parsley sauce (salsa verde) with anchovies to go with that.
+Your dinner in Venice starts with aperitivo and a plate of hors d’oevres which at Christmas could be fish salad served in tiny glasses and colorful salads, for example, made from cooked beets, anchovies, endive and rosolia (herb growing in the estuary).
+Usually, oven-warm bread is served in a basket, including bread enriched with dried tomatoes, oregano and olives.
+As side dishes, you’ll often get a dip made from fresh cream, or a Venetian parsley sauce (salsa verde) and anchovies.

 Warm appetizers.
-Many restaurants serve warm slices of mini-pizza called pizzette, or crostini, tiny bruschette, all topped with boilt eggs, paprika flavored cream, curry cream, olives or baccala‘ (stockfish) cream.
+Many restaurants serve warm slices of mini-pizza called pizzette, or crostini, tiny bruschette topped with slices of boilt eggs, paprika flavored cream, curry cream, olives or baccala‘ (stockfish) cream.

 First Course.
 This is usually pasta with fish or sea food (canoce or scallops), but also with salmon and yellow mustard seeds.
-Especially in winter, Venice has a tradition of eating fish imported from Northern Europe, but also local freshwater fish caught in the rivers of the estuary.
-A change, so to say, from the usual pesce azzurro (translating as blue fish and referring to fish from the Mediterranean Sea).
+Especially in winter, Venice has a tradition of eating baccalà, stockfish imported from Northern Europe.
+We also love freshwater fish caught in the rivers of the estuary like carps!
+A change, so to say, from the usual pesce azzurro (“blue fish” from the Mediterranean Sea).

-In addition to pasta, in winter, Venetians love soups and risotti.
+In addition to pasta, Venetians love creamy soups, minestre (vegetable broths) and risotti.
 Not just on festive days could you taste the famous pasta and beans soup, sopa de fasioi.
-Risotti at Christmas often come flavored with tartufo (truffles) or with fish from the Lagoon or the rivers of the estuary.
-El go’ is a fish usually eaten as ingredient in a risotto.
-So do try risotto di go‘ these days in Venice.
+Risotti at Christmas are often flavored with tartufo (truffles), fish from the Lagoon or the estuary: El go’ is a fish eaten in risotto, so we recommend that you ask for a risotto di go‘, it’s our winter specialty!

 Sorbetto.
-By now, you will feel rather full, and so it’s time for a little refreshing in-between course.
+By now, I’d feel rather full, and it’s time for a little refreshing in-between course.
 Sorbetto in December comes flavored with fruit now in season, like freshly pressed orange and pomegranate juice.
-A favorite is sorbetto alla menta, mint-liquor-flavored sorbet.
+My favorite is sorbetto alla menta, mint-liquor-flavored sorbet.

 Main Course.
-The main course comes served with salad of your choice (winter salads!) and/or vegetable side dishes.
+The main course is served with salad of your choice (winter salads!) and/or vegetable side dishes.
 It could be either fish, like pesce di San Pietro, caught in the Lagoon, or branzino.
-It could also be thin slices of veal in a thick sauce made from gorgonzola cheese sauce, endive, parsley, chives and baked potatoes, if you’re not much into fish.
+You could also order veal in a thick sauce made from gorgonzola cheese sauce, endive, parsley, chives and baked potatoes.
 Below, you can see squid decorate with baked vegetables at Ristorante Gran Canal.
-And yes, we also eat turkey (tacchino) in Venice for Christmas.
+And yes, we often eat turkey (tacchino) in Venice for Christmas.

 Side Dishes.
-Everything baked and local and wintry.
+Everything baked vegetabeles and local and wintry.
 Red, orange and yellow carrots.
 Fennel.
 Baked potatoes.
 Fried tomatoes, flavored with bread crumbs, parsley and grated parmesan.
-And perhaps, a warm salad made from cavolo nero (black cabbage) flavored with a hint of balsamic vinegar.
+A warm salad made from cavolo nero (black cabbage) flavored with balsamic vinegar.
 Or fried radicchio and other winter salads, like the long white-and-green cicoria.

 Desserts.
 Tiramesu is Venetian, or invented in the area around Treviso, who knows exactly.
-These days, it comes flavored with amaretto liquor.
-Or liquore di maraschino, cherry-flavored liquor.
-And a favorite Christmas version of mine is the raspberries and dark chocolate flavored with rose petals.
+Sometimes at Christmas, it comes flavored with amaretto liquor.
+Or with liquore di maraschino, cherry-flavored liquor.
+And a favorite Christmas version of mine is the raspberries and dark chocolate tiramesù flavored with rose petals.

-Tip: To celebrate Christmas with you, many restaurants will offer complementary pieces of pan d’oro (not so often panettone) for free if you order coffee.
-And now, some baicoli cookies come with marzipan and lemon icing :-)
+Tip: Many restaurants offer complementary pieces of pan d’oro (not so often panettone) for free if you order coffee.
+And the baicoli cookies these days often come with marzipan and lemon icing :-)

 Here are a few of our personal tips: On some days, you could try rose-and-saffron-flavored spritz at Ristorante Terrazza Danieli, or the exclusive pomegranates sorbet by Ristorante Met’s.
 Fish Soup at Hotel Monaco Gran Canal is always special and a plate of risotto ai go‘ is a must if you visit at Christmas.